 C-Cards and V-Cards (Canadian)

 While most Canadian pre-war cards were understandably hockey issues, there are some with basketball cards, as found in the sets listed here.
-Canadian basketball cards from tobacco products included those picturing the Edmonton Grads, a popular women’s team based in Canada that won the first world championship title in 1924.
+Canadian basketball cards from candy products included those picturing the Edmonton Grads, a popular women’s team based in Canada that won the first world championship title in 1924.
+They are featured in both the Dominion Chocolate Athletic Stars set as well as the Willard Chocolates issues identified below.

 C-Cards and V-Cards are Canadian issues.
 C-Cards represent cards produced by tobacco companies and the sole set in that category from the four major sports is the C46 Imperial issue – an intriguing set consisting of minor league baseball players (some of which made it into the major leagues).